 How to Get Help in Knox County

 Salvation Army - assists with utility assistance, food assistance, homelessness, employment assistance.
-510 N Kellog, Galesburg 309-342-9168
+510 North Kellogg Street, Galesburg (309) 342-9168

 Department of Human Services - Applications for SNAP, Medicaid, AABD, TANF.
 TANF can provide cash assistance for parents with children who have no or very low income.
 477 East Main Street, Suite 100, Galesburg (309) 342-8144

-LIHEAP (Low Income Home Energy Assistance Program) - a state program administered by the Health Department running October through May: helps with large balances, old bills, or even provides a credit on utilities to help a family get by for a few months.
+LIHEAP (Low Income Home Energy Assistance Program) - a state program administered by the Knox County Health Department, running October through May: helps with large balances, old bills, or even provides a credit on utilities to help a family get by for a few months.

 How to Get Help in Abingdon

-Community Food Pantry - Open Every Tuesday 12-3pm, located at Abingdon United Methodist Church - Provides food assistance for families who show need and show proof of residency.
-They are now currently providing food up to once per week during the pandemic.
-401 N. Washington St., Abingdon
+Community Food Pantry - Open every Tuesday Noon-3pm, located at the Abingdon United Methodist Church - Provides food assistance for families who show need and show proof of residency.
+Families may receive food from the pantry twice a month.

-The Cupboard and the Closet - A ministry of Abingdon United Methodist Church but located at the Abingdon Community Center on West Martin Street across from the High School.
-It is open on Thursdays 3-6pm and provides seasonal clothing, shoes, and coats and groceries weekly.
+The Cupboard and the Closet - A ministry of Abingdon United Methodist Church but located at the Abingdon Community Center on West Martin Street across from the high school.
+It is open on Thursdays 3-5pm and provides seasonal clothing, shoes, and coats and groceries weekly.
 No proof of residency or other documentation is necessary.